scr53005/eftg-steem/README.md

 Deadline: 1 week.

-Get in touch with us on : https://discord.gg/bw8Uyj
+Get in touch with us on : https://discord.gg/pV5hgDA

 Task 2.
+- documenting all the steps needed to install, configure and start the steemit condenser on this specific steem private network.

+Deadline: 1 week.

+Get in touch with us on : https://discord.gg/pV5hgDA

+Task 3
+- documenting all the steps needed to install, configure and start the steemdb blockexplorer on this specific steem private network.

+Deadline: 1 week.

+Get in touch with us on : https://discord.gg/pV5hgDA

+Task 4
+- documenting all the steps needed to install, configure and start the steemconnect on this specific steem private network and how to create new accounts.

+Deadline: 1 week.

+Get in touch with us on : https://discord.gg/pV5hgDA

+Task x.
 Build the input web-based module.
 Details: comming soon...

-Task 3.
+Task x.
 Build the database for queries.
 Details: comming soon...

-Task 4.
+Task x.
 Build the reporting web-based module.
 Details: comming soon...